Dynamic App Link Printing for Dockerised Environments

 In containerised development environments, it's easy to lose track of what port an app is running on โ especially when host-to-container port mappings differ.

-To solve this, we introduce a simple pattern that dynamically prints the correct app link (e.g. http://localhost:4001
+To solve this, we introduce a simple pattern that dynamically prints the correct app link (e.g. http://localhost:4001) when the server starts, based on the current environment variable (e.g. HOST_PORT).

 This reduces guesswork and ensures developers always know exactly where to access the application โ whether it's running locally or inside Docker.